k-vagin-parc/salesmachine-php/README.md

     Salesmachine::element($unique_id, $dataset, array('a_key' => 'A value', 'another_key' => 'another value'));

-## Usage in Production Environments
+## Using salesmachine-php in Production Environments
-While the default settings get you going right away it is recommend to change some settings for production environments.
+While the default settings get you going right away, it is recommend to change some settings for production environments.

 By default, all requests to SalesMachine.IO are directly executed with CURL.
 On a high traffic environment this can eventually lead to reduced performance on the host site.
 It is therefore recommended to enable the option "use_buffer" which will buffer all requests to a local file.